Fight-Foundation/Whitepaper/roadmap.md

 Immediately after TGE, **staking** goes live with **FP multipliers** and **leaderboards** so that early adopters see tangible advantages for reputation.
 We also run the first **Prize$Fight** bounties to reward standout performances and superfans, and we light up **$FIGHT rails for merch and tickets** with UFC-adjacent partners where supported.
 The **Partner Ecosystem Access** model launches, enabling select projects to burn $FIGHT for FP distribution to the Fight.ID community through quests and campaigns.

-**Telegram Drop #1 Completed:** Successfully demonstrated rapid Fight.ID creation and low-friction onboarding at scale through simple engagement actions (join, verify, engage).
-Validated Telegram as a repeatable, high-reach distribution surface with strong performance in Asia, LATAM, and emerging markets.
-Rewards structured around access, FP acceleration, and licensed digital items—not token airdrops.
+**Future UFC Strike Gifts Drop:** Following the success of the first **UFC Strike Gifts Drop**, which validated the platform as a **high-reach** surface for rapid Fight.ID creation and low-friction onboarding, the 2026 roadmap aims to establish a **predictable distribution and monetization rhythm**.
+UFC Strike Gifts Telegram Drops #2, #3, and #4 are tentatively scheduled across Q2, Q3, and Q4 to maintain **consistent engagement** and scale the ecosystem’s geographic footprint in Asia, LATAM, and emerging markets.

+This distribution strategy is specifically designed to **convert Telegram's 1 billion+ users** into active Fight.ID holders by funneling them into licensed drops, gated access experiences, and premium merchandise.
+Structured as "participate-to-access" rather than passive token airdrops, these quarterly events utilize **measurable conversion targets** to drive fans toward FP acceleration and authenticated digital ownership.
+By aligning these drops with the UFC's operating clock, Fight.ID transforms social engagement into a **repeatable pipeline for long-term platform participation**.

 **Why this matters:** Fans get instant, meaningful utility on day one—stake to join fighter communities, earn boosted rewards via FP, and participate in visible prize moments.
 Projects gain direct access to an authenticated, engaged fanbase, creating immediate demand for $FIGHT.
 Telegram distribution converts mainstream users into Fight.ID holders at minimal friction.